adblockplus/adblockpluscore/README.md

 be considered an effective improvement, as running the same benchmark twice, might produce diversions between scores itself, without changing code at all.

+### Running benchmark on Docker

+To avoid comprimising benchmark results you can run benchmark script on Docker.
+To build docker image:
+`docker build -t benchmark -f benchmark/benchmark.Dockerfile . `

+To run docker:
+`docker run benchmark`

 Documentation
 -------------